Merchant Villa (SHA Extra Plus) - Chiang Mai Sandbox Hotel

-Boekingsverzoeken brengen u op een geprioriteerde manier direct contact met de Merchant Villa (SHA Extra Plus) Merchant Villa (SHA Extra Plus) zal de betaling rechtstreeks van u innen.
+Booking requests put you in direct contact with the Merchant Villa (SHA Extra Plus) in a prioritized manner, and Merchant Villa (SHA Extra Plus) will directly collect payment from you.

 All of the following packages include the required tests, and transport.